rust-lang/rust/src/doc/rustc-dev-guide/src/incremental-compilation.md

 In the description basic algorithm, we said that at the end of compilation we would save the results of all the queries that were performed.
-In practice, this can be quite wasteful -- many of those results are very cheap to recompute, and serializing + deserializing them is not a particular win.
+In practice, this can be quite wasteful – many of those results are very cheap to recompute, and serializing and deserializing them is not a particular win.
 In practice, what we would do is to save **the hashes** of all the subqueries that we performed.
 Then, in select cases, we **also** save the results.